mosip/documentation/docs/resident-services-developer-guide.md

-# Resident Services Developer Setup
+# Resident Services Developer Guide

 ## Overview

-Resident services are the self-services which are used by the residents themselves via a portal.
+[Resident Services](https://docs.mosip.io/1.2.0/modules/resident-services) are the self-services which are used by the residents themselves via a portal.
 Resident Portal is a web based UI application that provides residents of a country the services related to their Unique Identification Number (UIN).
-To know more, read [here](https://docs.mosip.io/1.2.0/modules/resident-services).

-The documentation here will guide you through the pre-requisties required for the developer' setup.
+The documentation here will guide you through the pre-requisites required for the developer' setup.

 ## Software setup

 Below are a list of tools required in Resident Services:

 1. JDK 11
 2. Any IDE (like Eclipse, IntelliJ IDEA)
 3. Apache Maven (zip folder)